Why PPE is the Last Line of Defense

 It is important to follow the hierarchy in order, starting from the most effective, rather than choosing the easiest control measure.
 And while these controls can be implemented in phases over time, multiple levels of hierarchy can be adopted simultaneously, depending on the company’s logistical necessities.

-a thorough and meaningful assessment of workplace hazards and the company’s current hand safety program (or lack of one) is essential.
+Note: For a successful adoption of these measures, a thorough and meaningful assessment of workplace hazards and the company’s current hand safety program (or lack of one) is essential.
+A customized hand safety program will help prioritize effective and actionable solutions at each stage.

 Now let’s take a closer look at the hierarchy of controls, and how to implement each level, starting from the top.

 A new tool?
 A completely different approach?
+How could a hazard be eliminated?

 Elimination is the process of removing hazards entirely from the workplace and is considered the most effective way to protect workers from injury as the hazards are no longer present.